 The Company is a resource development company whose principal business activity includes the acquisition, exploration and development of minerals in Africa.
 The Company holds a gold mineral resource project located in Mali, West Africa.
-The registered address of the Company is located at 10^{th} floor, 595, Howe Street, Vancouver, British Columbia.
+The registered address of the Company is located at 10th floor, 595, Howe Street, Vancouver, British Columbia.
 The management of its financing, cash and investments in resource companies is carried out at the Company's head office located in Canada.
 Corporate direction of the Company's exploration office in Bamako, Mali is carried out through the Company's wholly owned subsidiary, Great Quest (Barbados) Limited, which owns Great Quest Mali SA ("GQ Mali").
-The Company dissolved its inactive 94% owned subsidiary Engrais Phosphates du Mali SA ("EPM") during the year ended December 31, 2021, the Company dissolved EPM.
 All interests in the Sanoukou mineral property in Mali is held by GQ Mali.